HISTORY OF STAR TREK

 - Matter replication is now seen in early 3D printing

-- Aluminum oxynitride (ALON), or transparent aluminum
+- Aluminum oxynitride (ALON) is transparent aluminum

-I have lots of Star Trek stories, what’s yours?
+I have lots of Star Trek stories; what’s yours?

 Bill Petro, your friendly neighborhood Trek junkie